Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

     cf set-env contrast-security-service-broker SECURITY_USER_PASSWORD aSecurePassword
 ```

 Create a service broker instance.
-(You must have defined at least one service plan.)
+(At least one service plan must be defined.)
 You must use the username and password configured above.

 ```bash
     cf create-service-broker contrast-security-service-broker USER_NAME PASSWORD
     <URL of your application>
 ```

->**NOTE:**, if running on Bluemix, you'll need to add ```--space-scoped``` at the end of the command.
+If running on Bluemix, add ```--space-scoped``` at the end of the command.
 For example:

 ```bash
     cf create-service-broker contrast-security-service-broker USER_NAME PASSWORD
     <URL of your application> --space-scoped